MicrosoftDocs/Hololens/hololens/hololens-licenses-requirements.md

 ## HoloLens 2 Device-only (non-managed)

+When using either a Microsoft Account (MSA) or Local account no additional licenses are required for these accounts.

 [Local Account](https://docs.microsoft.com/windows/security/identity-protection/access-control/local-accounts)
 - This account must be [provisioned](hololens-provisioning.md#provisioning-package-hololens-wizard) ahead of time with Windows Configuration Designer (WCD).